-Focus is on studies of various school and community programs (and their underlying theoretical perspectives) that serve young children and families.
+This course focuses on studies of various school and community programs (and their underlying theoretical perspectives) that serve young children and families.
 Trends and issues in early childhood education will be explored.
 Field experiences required.

 ECED 5033 - Guidance and Classroom Management for EC-6